How can I raise money for my tuition?

 Will I have to fundraise?

 Yes.
-Throughout the year we get the chance to work at CenturyLink Center of Omaha as well as the new TD Ameritrade Park.
+Throughout the year we get the chance to work at CenturyLink Center of Omaha as well as TD Ameritrade Park.
 Through these fundraisers ,we raise money for our ministry expenses so that we can keep tuition as cheap as possible, and support for our missions trips.

 Will I need a passport?